uspki/policies/certificate-policy.md

 * Ensuring continued conformance of each CA that issues certificates under this policy with applicable requirements as a condition for allowing continued participation, and
 * Ensuring compliance with CAB Forum Baseline Requirements

+The Federal PKI Policy Authority SHALL review and update this Certificate Policy at least every 365 days to ensure compliance with CAB Forum Baseline requirements.
+After review and approval, the document version number and a dated changelog entry shall be added even if no changes were deemed necessary.

+An annual self-assessment shall be conducted by any CA operating against this Certificate Policy and the accompanying CPS to show compliance with the latest version of the CAB Forum Baseline Requirements.
+The CA shall indicate the self-assessment annually by incrementing the document version number and adding a dated changelog entry to the change record.

 ### 1.5.2 Contact Person
 Contact information for the Federal Public Key Infrastructure Policy Authority is fpki@gsa.gov.